Secure CheckoutPersonal information is secured with SSL technology.

 Debasis Bagchi, PhD, MACN, CNS, MAIChE, received his Ph.D. in Medicinal Chemistry in 1982.
 He is a Professor in the Department of Pharmacological and Pharmaceutical Sciences at the University of Houston College of Pharmacy, Houston, TX, and Chief Scientific Officer at Cepham Research Center, Piscataway, NJ, Adjunct Faculty in Texas Southern University, Houston, TX.
 He served as the Senior Vice President of Research & Development of InterHealth Nutraceuticals Inc, Benicia, CA, from 1998 until Feb 2011, and then as Director of Innovation and Clinical Affairs, of Iovate Health Sciences, Oakville, ON, until June 2013.
 Dr. Bagchi received the Master of American College of Nutrition Award in October 2010.
 He is the Past Chairman of International Society of Nutraceuticals and Functional Foods (ISNFF), Past President of American College of Nutrition, Clearwater, FL, and Past Chair of the Nutraceuticals and Functional Foods Division of Institute of Food Technologists (IFT), Chicago, IL.
 He is serving as a Distinguished Advisor on the Japanese Institute for Health Food Standards (JIHFS), Tokyo, Japan.
 Dr. Bagchi is a Member of the Study Section and Peer Review Committee of the National Institutes of Health (NIH), Bethesda, MD.
 He has published 321 papers in peer reviewed journals, 30 books, and 18 patents.
 Dr. Bagchi is also a Member of the Society of Toxicology, Member of the New York Academy of Sciences, Fellow of the Nutrition Research Academy, and Member of the TCE stakeholder Committee of the Wright Patterson Air Force Base, OH.
 He is also Associate Editor for the Journal of Functional Foods, Journal of the American College of Nutrition, and the Archives of Medical and Biomedical Research, and is also serving as Editorial Board Member of numerous peer reviewed journals, including Antioxidants & Redox Signaling, Cancer Letters, Toxicology Mechanisms and Methods, and The Original Internist, among others.

-Amitava Das, PhD is a Post-Doctoral Researcher in the Department of Surgery, Davis Heart & Lung Research Institute, The Ohio State University Medical Center, Columbus.
-Dr. Das earned his bachelors, masters in Pharmacy and Pharmaceutical Chemistry respectively from PES College of Pharmacy, Bangalore, India.
-He earned his PhD degree in Human Nutrition from The Ohio State University in 2016 after which he joined as a post-doctoral researcher in Department of Surgery at The Ohio State University Medical Center, Columbus.
-His research interests are wound healing, tissue repair and regeneration in diabetes with an emphasis on Nutraceuticals.
-He has published over 25 research papers and book chapters.
-He has presented at various national and international conferences and is the recipients of several awards.
+Amitava Das, PhD, is a Postdoctoral Researcher at Indiana Center for Regenerative Medicine and Engineering (ICRME), Indiana University School of Medicine.
+Dr. Das earned his Bachelor’s and Master’s in Pharmacy and Pharmaceutical Chemistry, respectively, from PES College of Pharmacy, Bangalore, India.
+He earned his PhD degree in Human Nutrition from The Ohio State University in 2016 after which he joined as a Postdoctoral Researcher in Department of Surgery at The Ohio State University Medical Center, and then moved to Indiana University in 2018.
+His research interests are tissue repair and regeneration in diabetes and Nutraceuticals.
+He has published over 20 research papers and numerous book chapters.
+Since 2017, Dr. Das is a member of the Editorial Board of Journal of American College of Nutrition and a Communications committee member of the Wound Healing Society.
+Dr. Das also serves as a reviewer for multiple prestigious journals.
+He has presented at various national and international conferences and is the recipient of several awards.

 Sashwati Roy, PhD is a Professor of Surgery and Director of Laser Capture Molecular Analysis facility at the Ohio State University Columbus Ohio.
 She received her PhD in 1994 in Physiology and Environmental Sciences.
 She completed her postdoctoral training from University of California, Berkeley.
 Her research interest include wound inflammation, mechanisms of resolution of diabetic wound inflammation, role of miRNA in tissue repair processes.
 Dr. Roy has over 150 peer review publications in high impact journals including Nature Nanotechnology, PNAS and Journal of Immunology.
 Dr. Roy is the President Elect of the Wound Healing Society.
 She serves in the Editorial Board of several Journals such as Physiological Genomics, Antioxidants and Redox Signaling.
 She is an expert in significance of macrophage and inflammation in chronic wounds.
 Dr. Roy’s research is funded by National Institute of Health (NIDDK, NIH).